 - 1 cup soymilk or another non dairy milk

-- 2 tablespoons apple cider vinegar
+- 2 tbsp apple cider vinegar

-- 2 teaspoons pure vanilla extract
+- 2 tsp pure vanilla extract

 Soft Orange Tofu Cream